3 Questions for Better Decisions

 Tune in to the podcast for the full discussion.

 This article is educational only and is not intended to be investment, legal, or tax advice or recommendations, whether direct or incidental.
 Again, this is not investment advice.
 Consult your financial, tax, and legal professionals for specific advice related to your specific situation.
 Never take investment advice from someone who doesn’t know you and your specific situation.
-All opinions expressed in this article are the opinions of the people expressing them.
-All performance referenced is historical and is no guarantee of future results.
-All indices are unmanaged and may not be invested into directly.
-RetireMentorship is not affiliated with any Registered Investment Advisor, Broker-Dealer, or other Financial Services Company.
+All opinions expressed in this article are those of the people expressing them.
+Any performance referenced is historical and is no guarantee of future results.
+All indices are unmanaged and may not be directly invested in.